ReproducibleQM/n_commandments/pres_outline.md

     1. After everyone shares… why?
 What facilitated these successes?
   4. Group: Share one or two &quot;frustrations&quot; – What could have gone better in this group?
     1. After everyone shares… why?
 What led to these frustrations?
-4. Looking forward to future collaborations (focus on group characteristics, rather than individuals)
+4. Looking forward to future collaborations (focus on tool choices, rather than individuals)
   1. Group: Share &quot;targets&quot; – What do you look for when considering potential collaborations?
   2. Group: Share &quot;red flags&quot; – What would worry you about potential collaborations?
   3. Group: What might be done to move a &quot;red flag&quot; group to a group you would be excited to work with?